San Antonio Burglary Defense Attorney

 Providing Aggressive Legal Representation Since 1999

 Burglary is a serious theft crime, and a conviction for burglary in Texas carries harsh penalties.
-If you or your loved one has been arrested for or charged with any form of burglary in Bexar County or the nearby areas, contact the San Antonio burglary defense attorney at the Law Office of Derek W. Emmons, P.C.
+If you or your loved one has been arrested for or charged with any form of burglary in Bexar County or the nearby areas, contact the San Antonio burglary defense attorney at the Emmons Law Firm, P.C.
 With over 20 years of legal experience, including experience as a former prosecutor, Attorney Derek Emmons is prepared to aggressively defend your rights and work to protect your future.

 Contact our firm online using our simple contact form, or call us at (210) 702-3054 today for a no-cost consultation and case evaluation with Attorney Derek Emmons.